dseguy/php-error-messages/messages/cannot-append-to-$globals.rst

 Changed Behavior
 ________________

 This error may appear following an evolution in behavior, in previous versions.
-See `As of PHP 8.1, $GLOBALS is treated more strictly by the compiler, and several previously-tolerated usages, including appending to it, now raise a compile error. <https://php-changed-behaviors.readthedocs.io/en/latest/behavior/As of PHP 8.1, $GLOBALS is treated more strictly by the compiler, and several previously-tolerated usages, including appending to it, now raise a compile error..html>`_.
+See `GLOBALSAppend <https://php-changed-behaviors.readthedocs.io/en/latest/behavior/GLOBALSAppend.html>`_.